Ontology Object Properties are Data Model Associative Entities – not Relationships

 Wrong – Person has Citizenship Country (many-to-many relationship)

-While we can debate the strong word “wrong,” we agree that an Ontology to Data Model transformation must offer different options for different Enterprise Modelling Standards.
+While we can debate the strong word “wrong,” we agree that an ontology-to-data model transformation must offer different options for different Enterprise Modelling Standards.

 The CODT default options for the Financial Industry Business Data Model transform all object properties into associative entities.